 You may have one or all of these common symptoms, but the only way to know for sure if you have eczema is to visit your dermatologist.
 He or she can usually come up with a diagnosis just by looking at your skin and hearing about your symptoms.

-Unfortunately, the root of cause of eczema is not yet known.
-However, Dr. Zeichner suggests that genetics, harsh scrubbing, and environmental factors may play a pivotal role in its development. “[Eczema] can be made worse if you are over-scrubbing the skin, are exposed to water for long periods of time, [such as] long hot showers that strip the skin of natural protective oils, or when the weather is cold and dry during the wintertime,” he says.
+Unfortunately, the root cause of eczema is not yet known.
+However, Dr. Zeichner suggests that genetics, harsh scrubbing and environmental factors may play a pivotal role in its development.
+“Eczema can be made worse if you are over-scrubbing the skin, are exposed to water for long periods of time, such as long hot showers that strip the skin of natural protective oils, or when the weather is cold and dry during the wintertime,” he says.
 The NEA also suggests that eczema symptoms tend to get worse during times of immense stress.
-Additional eczema triggers can include cigarette smoke, fragrances, irritating fabrics, harsh soaps and household cleaners, and more.
+Additional eczema triggers can include cigarette smoke, fragrances, irritating fabrics, harsh soaps and household cleaners.